airbreather/FakeTcpHeaderBenchmark/README.md

 3. He goes on to implement a custom "generalized" solution in MSIL, but since the training was created, the corefx folks have made something very similar available on NuGet.

 # Results
-The methods are as follows:
+The methods are as follows (see the companion `Program.cs` file for their source code):

 1. `ReadHeadersBase` should be pretty much identical to Sasha's disaster case.
 2. `ReadHeadersOptimized_StillVirtual` shows what can be done when you relax the alignment requirement while still basically keeping the same features that are present in the framework types.
 3. `ReadHeadersOptimized_NonVirtual` shows the approximate limit of how fast you can go while still keeping separate method calls.
+4. `ReadHeadersOptimized_NonInstance` is no different from `ReadHeadersOptimized_NonVirtual`, but I know someone's going to be concerned about making it an instance method vs. a static method, so I've added a version that uses static methods to avoid the minor allocation and the `this` pointer.
-4. `ReadHeadersOptimized_ManuallyPumpedUnsafe` should be pretty much identical to Sasha's second-best case that uses `unsafe` and `fixed` in the consumer.
+5. `ReadHeadersOptimized_ManuallyPumpedUnsafe` should be pretty much identical to Sasha's second-best case that uses `unsafe` and `fixed` in the consumer.
-5. `ReadHeadersOptimized_MaximumPower` directly uses `System.Runtime.CompilerServices.Unsafe` to not only meet, but improve on Sasha's best-case generalized solution, most likely thanks to ref returns.
+6. `ReadHeadersOptimized_MaximumPower` directly uses `System.Runtime.CompilerServices.Unsafe` to not only meet, but improve on Sasha's best-case generalized solution, most likely thanks to ref returns.

 ``` ini